ezraroi/Human-AI-Collab/output/manuscript_sections.md

     - Emotional simulation (meaning → somatic markers)
 - Felt sense: Pre-verbal bodily knowing that guides understanding

-THE BRIDGE: Beta elements ARE interoceptive signals.
-The alpha function IS embodied processing.
-Alpha elements ARE felt sense made thinkable.
+THE BRIDGE: Beta-Elements can be mapped neurobiologically to interoceptive signaling (as one substrate of raw experiential material).
+The Alpha Function maps to the metabolic integration that uses embodied processing alongside symbolic material.
+Alpha-Elements are metabolized meanings that are thinkable and embodied-verified

 ---